Mubashwer/git-mob-mcp-server/README.md

 ## Setup

-Run the `setup_git_mob_globally` MCP tool once to configure git-mob globally for all repositories
+Run the `setup_git_mob` MCP tool once to setup git-mob before using other tools

 ## Local Development